Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Simulation Results

 The metric $EIK$ presented in Fig. \ref{SGSA_metric} quantifies the expected situational awareness intersection of the NART agents.
 The agents are not restricted to cooperate with all their neighbours.
 Thus, a high performance at the NART reporting task does not necessarily correspond to a high $EIK$ value.
 If agents visit the same cells at different times, the NART can have a non-null $EIK$ value even without reports.
 Achieving a high level of knowledge intersection between individual agent situational awareness requires all agents to communicate with each other, or for the information regarding the environment to be relayed to all NART agents.

+The MUG use case and Baseline C were the best-performing strategies in this metric for both environments.
+Both strategies have very similar $ETAK$ results, with a performance gap of less than 0.1\% in Env A and 2.7\% in Env B, with Baseline C achieving the best performance.
+However, the combination of global reports and opportunistic pairwise interactions in Baseline C fostered the sharing of individual $EAK$ by all NART agents, thereby yielding an equivalent $EIK$ metric that outperformed the MUG use case by 15\% in Env A and 16.67\% in Env B.

-The MUG use case consistently outperformed all other strategies in this metric for both environments.
-Despite the high $EAK$ results obtained in most M-EE strategies, this performance was not translated into the $EIK$ metric.
+Despite high $EAK$ results across most M-EE strategies, this performance did not translate into $EIK$ improvements.
 The support of a mobile external entity, introduced similarly as a data mule, helped to increase the $EAK$ of some agents in the NART.
-As the information has not been relayed to all agents, it resulted in a higher disparity in the global situational awareness of the agents and therefore a lower performance in the $EIK$ metric.
+As the information has not been relayed to all agents, this has resulted in greater disparity in global situational awareness and, consequently, lower performance on the $EIK$ metric.

+Baseline B underperformed the MUG use case in both environments, with a performance loss of 25.9\% for $ETAK$ and 10.6\% for $EIK$ in Env A, and 24\% and 11.3\% in Env B, respectively.
+M-EE1 and M-EE2 use cases also outperformed Baseline B in Env B. However, the difference between the results of the metrics $ETAK$ and $EIK$ is below 0.1\% on average in both environments.
+It is important to note that the results for $ETAK$ and $EIK$ under Baseline B, as in Baseline C, indicate greater ability to transmit information gathered by individual agents to the remaining NART agents.
+All other strategies show a larger discrepancy between the averaged $ETAK$ and $EIK$ results.
+In both environments, the second-ranked strategy is the MUG use case with 7\% in Env A and 5\% in Env B.

-Furthermore, it is possible to draw further conclusions regarding the ability of agents to contribute to a global situational awareness under intermittent connectivity.
-Considering the percentage that $EIK$ represents in the $ETAK$ results, on average, the intersected knowledge in the MUG use case represents 85.7\% of their total accumulated knowledge in Env A and 82.9\% in Env B. It is the top-performing use case in this analysis.
-Regarding the use cases with a mobile EE, the addition of a role-based behaviour loop improved the ability of agents to share their accumulated knowledge when a non-uniform POC distribution was considered.
+It is also possible to draw further conclusions regarding the ability of agents to contribute to a global situational awareness under intermittent connectivity.
+Considering the percentage that $EIK$ represents in the $ETAK$ results, on average, the intersected knowledge in the MUG use case represents 85.7\% of their total accumulated knowledge in Env A and 82.9\% in Env B. Regarding the use cases with a mobile EE, the addition of a role-based behaviour loop improved the ability of agents to share their accumulated knowledge when a non-uniform POC distribution was considered.
 While the M-EE2 had the second-best performance (81.2\%) in Env B, M-EE1 had the second-best performance (59.4\%) in Env A. A similar analysis to the S-EE use case results shows that in Env A, $EIK$ represents 45\% of their $ETAK$ value.
-At last, in the baseline approach, $EIK$ accounts for 4.1\% of the NART $ETAK$ in Env B and 0\% for Env A.
+At last, in the Baseline A approach, $EIK$ accounts for 4.1\% of the NART $ETAK$ in Env B and 0\% for Env A.